vrtnis/harbor-marimo/README.md

 [ATIF](https://harborframework.com/docs/agents/trajectory-format) trajectories into
 reactive, reproducible [Marimo](https://marimo.io/) analysis workspaces.

-It is the programmable analysis layer beside Harbor's operational viewer: use Harbor to run and monitor evaluations; use `harbor-marimo` when an investigation needs custom comparisons, domain evidence, or a notebook that can be reviewed and rerun.
+Use Harbor to run and monitor evaluations; use `harbor-marimo` for custom comparisons, domain evidence, and reproducible investigation.
+The [**Acto**](src/acto) folder contains example domain-expert workflows built on the integration.

-The [`acto`](src/acto) folder uses this integration to demonstrate domain-expert workflows.
-An example Task Studio is included for creating benchmark tasks, acceptance criteria, verifiers, and test fixtures.

 `harbor-marimo` is in active development.
 It is currently an alpha source package and is not yet published to PyPI or listed as an official Harbor community integration.

 ## What it does

-- Loads one or more complete or in-progress Harbor job directories.
+- Loads complete or in-progress Harbor jobs from job, trial, result, or ATIF paths.
-- Resolves job, trial, `result.json`, and ATIF paths to their enclosing jobs.
 - Normalizes jobs, trials, step rewards, trajectories, tool calls, observations, artifacts, verifier files, and loader diagnostics into related tables.
-- Preserves raw Harbor and ATIF payloads in the Python model and optional JSON export.
+- Preserves raw payloads and source provenance in the Python model and optional JSON export.
-- Opens a generic Marimo workspace for comparisons and evidence inspection.
+- Opens a generic Marimo workspace and provides an optional Harbor plugin for analysis handoff and table export.
-- Provides a small Harbor plugin that prints the analysis handoff and can export tables after a job.
-- Includes scientific and financial Acto examples with evidence-linked result reviews.
+- Includes scientific and financial Acto examples for task authoring, independent review, and evidence-linked result grading.
-- Includes an example Acto Task Studio and independent Task Review workflow that export standard Harbor tasks with declarative, fixture-tested verifiers.

 ## Quick start from this repository